-13. I heard that some serving sizes will actually be bigger.
+13. I heard that some serving sizes are actually be bigger.
 That doesn’t seem to make sense with the obesity epidemic.

 Some serving sizes will increase and others will decrease because by law, the serving sizes must be based on the amounts of food and drink that people typically consume, not on how much they should consume.
 Recent food consumption data show that some serving sizes need to be revised.
 For example, the reference amount used to set a serving of ice cream was previously ½ cup and now is changing to â…” cup.
 The reference amount used to set a serving size of soda was previously 8 ounces and now is changing to 12 ounces.
 The reference amount for yogurt is decreasing from 8 ounces to 6 ounces.
 Nutrient information on the new label will be based on these updated serving sizes so it matches what people actually consume.

 14. How much time will manufacturers have to make these changes?

 The FDA extended the compliance dates for the Nutrition Facts and Supplement Facts label final rule and the Serving Size final rule, from July 26, 2018 to January 1, 2020, for manufacturers with $10 million or more in annual food sales.
 Manufacturers with less than $10 million in annual food sales would receive an extra year to comply – until January 1, 2021.
 Manufacturers of single-ingredient sugars such as honey and maple syrup and certain cranberry products have until July 1, 2021 to make the changes.

 15. Do the new requirements apply to imported food?